 Delta 8 companies should publish them on their websites or send them to customers upon request.

-Where to Buy Delta 8 THC Locally in Minnesota
+Local Delta 8 Stores in Minnesota

 Minnesota is home to a myriad of hemp stores that offer different cannabinoids, including Delta 8 THC.
 However, not every store knows how to select decent products, so you need to do your homework on your potential vendors.